Composite ALPs in Composite Higgs Models: Acknowledgments

 \section{Acknowledgments}

 I would like to thank Diogo Buarque Franzosi, Giacomo Cacciapaglia, Xabier Cid Vidal, Thomas Flacke, Carlos Vázquez Sierra, and Hugo Serôdio for our collaborations in the study of the composite ALP.
 Thanks to the organizers of the workshop FIPs@LHCb at CERN and to Maksym Ovchynnikov and Giovani Dalla Valle Garcia for valuable comments that led to some of the issues discussed here.
-I also wish to thank SISSA for the hospitality during the completion of this work.
+I also wish to thank SISSA for the hospitality during the completion of this work, and David Marzocca for enlightening discussions while there.

 I am supported by the Swedish Research Council (grant nr.
 2024-04347), as well as by grants from the Adlerbert Research Foundation via the KVVS foundation, the Carl Tryggers Foundation (CTS 24:3453) and the Kungl.
 Vetenskapsakademien (PH2024-0076).